 COMMITTEE ON ENFORCED DISAPPEARANCES

-The Committee on Enforced Disappearances (CED) is the body of independent experts which monitors implementation of the Convention by the States Parties.
+The Committee on Enforced Disappearances (CED) is the body of independent experts which monitors the implementation of the Convention by the States parties.
+Specifically, its responsibilities include:

 The Committee meets in Geneva and holds two sessions per year.

 For more information about the work of the Committee, read the

 Committee on Enforced Disappearances Fact sheet.

 The mandate of the Committee

 Enforced disappearance is a crime which, if practiced in a ‘widespread’ or ‘systematic’ manner, may amount to a crime against humanity.
 It affects all regions of the world and amounts to a violation of a range of human rights: of the disappeared persons, of their relatives, and also of the wider community.

 The International Convention for the Protection of All Persons from Enforced Disappearance is designed to protect all persons from enforced disappearances, to prevent their occurrence, to provide support to victims and guide States as to the measures to take to promote the rights of the Convention, and enhance cooperation and assistance between States.
 It stipulates the creation of a Committee on Enforced Disappearances charged with the following tasks: